uc-r/uc-r.github.io/import/import.md

 ##  $ variable.3: logi  TRUE TRUE FALSE
 ```

-As previously stated `read.csv` is just a wrapper for `read.table` but with adjusted default arguments.
+As previously stated `read.csv` is just a wrapper function for `read.table` but with adjusted default arguments.
 Therefore, we can use `read.table` to read in this same data.
 The two arguments we need to be aware of are the field separator (`sep`) and the argument indicating whether the file contains the names of the variables as its first line (`header`).
 In `read.table` the defaults are `sep = ""` and `header = FALSE` whereas in `read.csv` the defaults are `sep = ","` and `header = TRUE`.
 There are multiple other arguments we can use for certain situations which we illustrate below:

 ```r